MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 3. Enter starting and ending dates for the report.

 Each VAT Report ID you create must have a unique starting date.
-You can’t use the same starting date on more than one report ID.
+You can't use the same starting date on more than one report ID.

 1. Choose Calculate.
 VAT return information is displayed in the VAT Return